THOMASELOVE/500-classes-2025/project_updates.md

 - Several minor concerns.
     1. If you're matching with replacement, I *might* worry about it if a single case was used 10 or more times.
 Otherwise, I wouldn't worry.
     2. Steroid duration isn't a variable you can use in a model where steroids is the exposure.
 If they're both potential predictors, pick one or the other.
     3. Significance is absolutely not what you should be focusing on, in any scenario at all, except for deciding whether a Rosenbaum sensitivity analysis is needed in addition to a stability analysis.
 The best thing you could do about statistical significance is never, ever think about it or use it again, in any setting.
-If you learn nothing else from this course in general and this project in particular, please learn that statistical significance is not in any way a useful concept, and you shouldn't be using it for any purpose.
     4. What about outlying values in predictors?
     5. ATT Weighting is no different than matching when it comes to comparing outcomes.
 Estimates from weighting work in the same way as estimates from matching.